luyadev/luya.io/docs/guide/ngrest/model.md

 ## Multlingual / i18n fields

-You can define all fields as multi lingual by the following setting the <class name="luya\admin\ngrest\base\NgRestModel" prop="i18n" />:
+You can define all fields as multi-lingual by the following setting the <class name="luya\admin\ngrest\base\NgRestModel" prop="i18n" />:

 ```php
 public $i18n = ['title', 'description'];